cridemichel/polypp/README.md

 This project provides two C++ classes (*rpoly.hpp* and *cpoly.hpp*) for solving complex and real polynomials of any degree in multiprecision.
 Quadratic and cubic solver are based on Numerical Recipe book [1].
 Quartic solvers are implemented according to Ref.
 [2].
-Roots of polynomials of higher degree are found by using Aberth algorithm as discussed in Refs.
+Roots of polynomials of higher degree are found by using Ehrlich–Aberth algorithm as discussed in Refs.
 [3-5].
 Stopping criterion and accurate calculation of correction term in Aberth method have been implemented as suggested in [6].